guimkogus/gobarber/README.md

 __Running the project:__

-1. Run your PostgreSQL on port 5432 (I recommend to use a Docker image)
+1. Run your PostgreSQL, MongoDB and Redis databases (I recommend to use a Docker image)
 2. Enter the folder running through the terminal: `cd gobarber`
 3. Run `yarn` to install the project dependencies;
-4. Within the `gobarber/backend` folder, run` yarn dev` to initialize the development API.
+4. Within the `gobarber/backend` folder, fill ".env.example" file with your enviroment variables
+5. Run `yarn dev` and `yarn queue` to initialize the API communication and processing.
-5. Access the routes using Insomnia!
+6. By now, you can test the routes using the Insomnia free REST client!

 ## :smirk: Contributing